BFH Energy Storage Research Centre

 The project database of the BFH (Bern University of Applied Sciences) includes the research projects of all BHF disciplines.
 All the published projects can be found easily and rapidly thanks to an effective search function.

-The BFH-CSEM Energy Storage Research Centre is actively working on a great number of projects with business partners and other universities in Switzerland and abroad, and is linked to a broad network.
+The BFH Energy Storage Research Centre is actively working on a great number of projects with business partners and other universities in Switzerland and abroad, and is linked to a broad network.

-The involvement of the Bern University of Applied Sciences in the Swiss Competence Centers for Energy Research (SCCER) "Storage", "Mobility" and "Grids", is of great benefit to the Centre.
+The involvement of the Bern University of Applied Sciences in the Swiss Competence Centers for Energy Research (SCCER) "Storage", "Mobility", "Grids"and "Furies", is of great benefit to the Centre.
 This collaboration provides access to the most important national and international research networks in the field of energy storage and its applications.
-This is particularly valuable for external partners of the BFH-CSEM Energy Storage Research Centre.
+This is particularly valuable for external partners of the BFH Energy Storage Research Centre.

 Switzerland Innovation Park Biel/Bienne (SIP Biel/Bienne)